PhysEcoFluids/python-codes/README.md

 Ensure your system has the latest version of Python 3 available for your operating system.
 At the time of writing, this is version 3.10 (on the author's system).
-To install Python 3, use your operating system's package manager on Unix-type environments, or windows search and install the Anaconda distribution, since this will come pre-installed with almost every package you need.
+To install Python 3, use your operating system's package manager on Unix-type environments (e.g., `apt` on Debian or Ubuntu), or windows search the web for and install the Anaconda python distribution, since this will come pre-installed with almost every package you need.

 ### Install dependencies